 Bulk treated water for the Villages water supply is received from Albury City Council.

 Filtration and Treatment

-The filtration and treatment process is owned and operated by Albury City Council.
+The filtration and treatment process are owned and operated by Albury City Council.
 The filtration plant is located in Water Works and Boundary Roads East Albury.
-The plant operates 24 hours a day, 7 days a week and can process 140ML of water per day, which is the equivalent of 56 Olympic-sized swimming pools.